maxiovelar/resos-app/README.md

 # resOS App

-This is the Front-End project for the resOS technical assessment.
+This is the Front-End project for the resOS app.

 ## Running the App